alex-rosta/tech.rosta.dev/posts/managing-idp-for-dummies.md

 ### URL based metadata

-Always use this, SP's should cache SAML metadata or OIDC configuration documents, and you should be able to update them without having to reconfigure the SP.
+Always use this, SP's should cache SAML metadata or OIDC configuration documents from endpoints and the IdP should do the same, you should be able to update them without having to reconfigure the SP or IdP.
 Imagine rotating your signing key, and having to update hundreds of SP's IdP metadata files...

 ## Third Party Lookups